BIOGRAPHY

 In 2023 MAGDALENA FUCHSBERGER made her directing debut at the Vienna State Opera.
 Her production of Poulenc’s “Le Dialogues des Carmelites” was a huge success, also in the revival in the season 2023/24.

-Recently, her stagings of ONE TOUCH OF VENUS at the Opera House Graz, Schreker’s DER SCHMIED VON GENT, Krnek’s LIFE OF ORESTES at the Münster Theatre, A MIDSUMMER NIGH’T DREAM at the Giessen Theatre, SUOR ANGELICA (Puccini)/A ROOM OF ONE’S OWN (world premiere by Tarkiainen) at the Hagen Theatre, LA COSTANZA VINCE L’INGANNO by Christoph Graupner at the Darmstadt Baroque Festival in the Prinz-Georg-Garden and the world premiere of GERADE SEIN UND MENSCH WERDEN: SOPHIE SCHOLL by Karola Obermüller and DEATH IN VENICE at the Heidelberg Theatre enjoyed huge success.
+Recently, her stagings of ONE TOUCH OF VENUS at the Opera House Graz, FALSTAFF at the Würzburg Theatre, Schreker’s DER SCHMIED VON GENT, Krnek’s LIFE OF ORESTES at the Münster Theatre, A MIDSUMMER NIGH’T DREAM at the Giessen Theatre, SUOR ANGELICA (Puccini)/A ROOM OF ONE’S OWN (world premiere by Tarkiainen) at the Hagen Theatre, LA COSTANZA VINCE L’INGANNO by Christoph Graupner at the Darmstadt Baroque Festival in the Prinz-Georg-Garden and the world premiere of GERADE SEIN UND MENSCH WERDEN: SOPHIE SCHOLL by Karola Obermüller and DEATH IN VENICE at the Heidelberg Theatre enjoyed huge success.

 At the occasion of the season opening 2018/19 the Austrian director Magdalena Fuchsberger performed SIMON BOCCANEGRA at the Hagen Theatre (dramatic composition Francis Hüsers) and Uwe Schweikert wrote in the opera magazine OPERNWELT: ‚This is one of the best Verdi productions, I have seen in the past few years at a German opera house.
 Hagen definitively is worth a visit! ‚ .
 In the Yearbook 2019 of OPERNWELT she was nominated Best Young Talent because of her radical perspective on Verdi’s Simon Boccanegra.‘